HarshitKaushik/java-cheat-sheet/README.md

 }
 ```

-When code below is run, static method in Animal is executed.
+**Please note**, When code below is run, static method in Animal is executed.
 Static method invocation is based on the type of reference variable.
 It does not depend on the type of object referred to.

 ```java
 Animal animal = new Dog();